Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Introduction

-The above illustrates three points which I would like to contend: (i) despite the wide-held intuition, measurement in classical physics is far from trivial; (ii) it is a woefully underdeveloped subject; and (iii) unacknowledged, it is a subject whose absence has long held back progress in physics.
-To address the issue, a reasonable aim would be a theory of measurement in the context of Hamiltonian mechanics, which is the mathematical framework at the foundation of classical physics.
-The research program I'm suggesting can be summarized as: to bring Bayesian probability to bear on an ontology governed by Hamiltonian mechanics, with the full strength, and no more, that is permitted by the geometro-algebraic structure of the ontology.
+The above review illustrates three points which I would like to contend: (i) Despite the wide-held intuition, measurement in classical physics is far from trivial; (ii) it is a surprisingly underdeveloped subject; and (iii) unacknowledged, it is a subject whose immaturity may have long held back progress in some fields of physics.
+To address the issue, a reasonable aim would be a theory of measurement in the context of Hamiltonian mechanics, which can be considered the mathematical framework at the foundation of classical physics.
+The research program I'm suggesting can be summarized as: to systematically bring Bayesian probability to bear on an ontology governed by classical Hamiltonian mechanics, with the full strength, and no more, that is permitted by the geometro-algebraic structure of the ontology.
+That is; to develop the (Bayesian) epistemology of classical Hamiltonian ontology.
+The present paper aims to kickstart this program, with no ambition of being the final word.